• Skip to primary navigation

 However, this does not necessarily mean that Commands requiring Admin privileges can only be executed by logging into an Administrator Account.

-As mentioned above, it is possible to open Command Prompt As Admin from within any non-admin account and Run Commands requiring Admin privileges.
+It is possible to open Command Prompt As Admin from within any non-admin account and Run Commands requiring Admin privileges.

 1. Run Command Prompt As Admin